 Where?
 375 Albert Rd, Woodstock, Cape Town, 7915, South Africa

 - Take a walk through history by meandering through the beautiful cobble streets of Bo-Kaap, situated on the slopes of Signal Hill.
 Once referred to as the Malay Quarter, Bo-Kaap is an area in the city centre famous for both it’s history as a former township as well as it’s colourful houses.

-- The best places to go out at night are definitely in and around the city centre, with well known streets for locals and foreigners to hang out at, including Kloof Street, Bree Street and Long Street.
+- The best places to go out at night are definitely in and around the city center, with well known streets for locals and foreigners to hang out at, including Kloof Street, Bree Street, and Long Street.

-- For some of the best hand made Beef Burgers and monstrous milkshakes, pop into Hudsons.
-The vibe is always pumping for happy hour, when you can pick a healthy sized cocktail on happy hour from 16:30 – 18:30.
+- For some of the best hand made Beef Burgers and monstrous milkshakes, pop into Hudsons at 69A Kloof St. The vibe is always pumping for happy hour, when you can pick a healthy sized cocktail on happy hour from 16:30 – 18:30.